baoe/SEED/README.md

    --fast uses a bigger spaced seed weight to save running time.
 It is only applicable for sequences longer than 58 bp and may need more memory.
    --short is to use a smaller spaced seeds weight for sequences as short as 21 bp.
 This setting often results in longer compute times.
    -- reverse is to co-cluster sequences in sense and anti-sense orientation (reverse and complement).
+   --input2 specifies the paired sequences so that paired-end library can be clustered.
+In current implementation, no shift is allowed for this option, and if --reverse option is specified minimum sequence lengths of both pairs should be the same.

 5. Output